-Fox Crossing Village President Dale Youngquist says he's disappointed Wisconsin lawmakers haven't moved forward with a $115 million dollar tax incentive bill to keep Kimberly Clark's Fox Valley Plant open.
+Fox Crossing Village President Dale Youngquist says he's disappointed Wisconsin lawmakers haven't moved forward with a $115 million tax incentive bill to keep the Kimberly-Clark plant open.

 "I would say they need to concentrate on the things that people want and stop playing games," said Youngquist.

 But lawmakers from both sides of the aisle said they're trying to help the company find a long-term solution.